ItsBuski/com.visual.validator/README.md

 * Ensure your project is free of **Compiler Errors** before launching the validation, as the `batchmode` process will fail otherwise.

 ---
-*Developed by Visual Validator Tools - 2026*
+*Developed by Fabio González Trujillo - 2026*